Billy McMillon: Playing career

 McMillon first played professionally in 1993 for the Elmira Pioneers, a farm team of the Marlins.
 In 1994, McMillon played for the Kane County Cougars and was selected as a starter for the Midwest League all-star game.
-In 1995, with the Portland Sea Dogs, then an affiliate of the Marlins, McMillon batted .313 with 14 home runs and 93 runs batted in.
+Prior to the 1995 season, McMillon played in a spring training game with replacement players, though the Major League Baseball Players Association later determined that McMillon was not a replacement player during the ongoing strike, due to fraud by the Marlins.
+In the 1995 season with the Portland Sea Dogs, then a Marlins affiliate, McMillon batted .313 with 14 home runs and 93 runs batted in (RBIs).
 He led the Eastern League in hits and walks, with 162 and 96, respectively.
 He was named an outfielder on the Eastern League postseason all-star team and was named the league's most valuable player.
 McMillon advanced to Triple-A in 1996; playing for the Charlotte Knights, he was named International League rookie of the year.

 McMillon had his major league debut during 1996 with the Marlins, and went on to hit .188 in 41 MLB games during parts of that season and the next.
 He was traded to the Philadelphia Phillies for Darren Daulton on July 21, 1997.
 With the Phillies in 1997, McMillon played in 24 games and batted .292 with two home runs and 13 RBIs.
 He next played in MLB during 2000 and 2001 with the Detroit Tigers, appearing in 66 games while batting .255 with five home runs and 28 RBIs.
 McMillon's final MLB team was the Oakland Athletics, whom he played for during 2001, 2003, and 2004.
 With Oakland, he batted .248 with nine home runs and 47 RBIs in 138 games.
+He played in three major league postseason games with Oakland during the 2003 American League Division Series, collecting one hit in six at bats.

 Overall, McMillon appeared in a 269 MLB games, batting .248 with 16 home runs and 93 RBIs.
-He played in three major league postseason games, with Oakland during their loss to the Boston Red Sox in the 2003 American League Division Series, collecting one hit in six at bats.
-Positionally, he played 133 games as an outfielder, 43 games as a designated hitter, and six games as a first baseman.
-He had a .974 fielding average as an outfielder.
+Defensively, he played 133 games as an outfielder, 43 games as a designated hitter, and six games as a first baseman.
+He had a .974 fielding percentage as an outfielder.

-McMillon also played in a total of 992 minor league games during parts of 11 seasons, with a .304 batting average, 127 home runs, and 610 RBIs.
+McMillon also played in 992 minor league games during parts of 11 seasons, with a .304 batting average, 127 home runs, and 610 RBIs.
 In 2019, McMillon was selected for induction to the International League Hall of Fame.